 B.E.T.H.
 House is for pregnant women who call seeking an alternative to abortion.
 B.E.T.H.
 House is safe, caring, and Christ—centered home where women can reshape their lives.

 New Day Drop-In Center

-The New Day Center has a Computer Learning Center to give homeless and low income people access to computers, email, telephones, word processing, a copier, an address to receive mail, referral services to community resources and case management to provide advocacy services.
+The New Day Center has a computer learning center, which provides guests access to computers, email, telephones, word processing, a copier and an email address to receive mail.
+We also offer referrals to community resources and case management to provide advocacy.

-In addition to the Computer Learning Center, the New Day Center provides assistance with the following areas:
+In addition to the computer lab, the New Day Center provides assistance with the following areas:

-- Individualized Resume’ Development which can include writing, typing, editing, and printing of resumes, assistance with online job searching, online application assistance, Interviewing skills, and Job Development with the help of Will County’s Job Force Development Council, IDES and Illinois Skills Match.
+- Job search assistance.
+This can include help writing, typing, editing, and printing resumes; assistance with online job searches and applications; and assistance with interviewing skills and job development through Will County’s Job Force Development Council, IDES and Illinois Skills Match.

 - Substance abuse education and counseling

-- Housing information and assistance with applications and local rental units.
-Specialized intakes are utilized for homeless individuals with disabilities and veterans
+- Housing information and assistance with rental applications.
+Specialized intakes are available for veterans and people with disabilities

-- Medical and social referral assistance to community medical facilities and social service agencies in the area.
+- Medical and social referrals to medical facilities and social service agencies

 Women & Family Recovery Center